phishy/babelframes/README.md

 ## Architecture

 - **Frontend**: Built with [Next.js](https://nextjs.org/) for server-side rendering and fast client-side transitions.
-- **Backend**: Integrates AWS Transcribe for speech-to-text processing.
+- **Backend**: Integrates AWS Transcribe for speech-to-text processing, followed by ChatGPT for error correction and enhancements.
 - **Storage**: Utilizes AWS S3 for storing video files and transcription data.

 ## Contributing